palantir/gradle-baseline/README.md

 ### Copyright Checks

 Baseline enforces Palantir copyright at the beginning of files when applying `com.palantir.baseline-format`.
 To change this, edit the template copyrights in `.baseline/copyright/*.txt`.
-The largest file (sorted lexicographically) will be used to generate a new copyright if one is missing, or none of the existing templates match.￿
+The largest file (sorted lexicographically) will be used to generate a new copyright if one is missing, or none of the existing templates match.

 To automatically update all files with mismatching/missing copyrights, run `./gradlew format`.